wmd3i/PaD-TS/README.md

 ## Code
-Thanks for the open sources papers list which PaD-TS is build on.
+Thanks for the open sources papers listed below which PaD-TS is build on.

 https://github.com/openai/improved-diffusion/tree/main